slimtoolkit/slim/README.md

 ### `BUILD` COMMAND OPTIONS

-* `--http-probe` - enables HTTP probing (ENABLED by default; you have to disable the probe if you don't need it)
+* `--http-probe` - enables HTTP probing (ENABLED by default; you have to disable the probe if you don't need it by setting the flag to `false`)
 * `--http-probe-cmd` - additional HTTP probe command [zero or more]
 * `--http-probe-cmd-file` - file with user defined HTTP probe commands
 * `--http-probe-retry-count` - number of retries for each HTTP probe (default: 5)